-We've already seen the Cell schema for the core logic of Miki's application:
+We've already seen the Cell schema for the core logic of our online forum:

 There are of course many ways to design a set of equivalent data structures in Java (unlike what happens with Cell, where there's just one obvious design), each of them with its own trade-offs, but this seems a reasonable starting point:

 There are a couple obvious issues with the Java version of the schema.
 The first one is that there's some redundancy in the data.
 The most obvious part of it is the

 Group: either one could be eliminated without actually removing any information from the data set.
 The redundancy is needed because we have to be able to efficiently retrieve both the list of groups a given user has joined (and also join date and karma for each of them) and the list of all members of a given group.
 The same goes for

 friendships, because the fact that Alice and Bob are friends has to be recorded in both the corresponding objects.